 You want to make sure everything ties in together and creates the perfect blend of colour.

 Make sure you take the necessary steps to ensure your pool tiles are slip-resistant, UV protected and long-lasting.

 Swimming pool tiles are made of different materials, with ceramic and glass tiles being the most popular choice.
 Ceramic tiles come in varied colours, designs and are finished with a high gloss coating.
 Glass pool tiles can be clear or tinted.
 There are also more specific things to look for – like the size of each individual tile, sharpness, rumbled edges and gap space.

 6. Choosing Pool Tile Colour

 The colour of your pool tile is a personal choice, and there are a few guidelines that can help you make the best choice for your pool and its surrounds.
 Choosing light coloured tiles gives the pool a light blue colour and because light blue reflects the sun, it can make your pool appear larger than actual size.
-Dark coloured tiles create a mirrored, moody effect and Dark green tiles can be quite captivating and change the whole atmosphere of your outdoor area.
+Dark coloured tiles create a mirrored, moody effect and Dark green like Marmara tiles can be quite captivating and change the whole atmosphere of your outdoor area.

 As a general guide, think back to when you were in school and had to take a mandatory art class.
 Do you remember playing with watercolours and seeing the effects?

 Once you have your pool tiled and filled you will notice the pool tile colour and the watercolour (blue) will mix to a degree.